Get the latest news and information from Echelon by signing up to receive our monthly newsletter.

 a.
 Standard pattern, ground finish.
 [Match Architect’s samples.]

 b.
-Standard pattern, split-face finish.
+Standard pattern, smooth finish.
 [Match Architect’s samples.]

 a.
 Scored vertically so units laid in running bond appear as square units laid in stacked bond, standard finish.